 Why This Matters for Your Brand

-If you’re developing an ashwagandha gummy, the difference between success and failure often comes down to hidden manufacturing details: particle size, addition timing, moisture control, and in-process testing.
-Off-the-shelf processes simply aren’t designed for the unique demands of heat-sensitive botanicals in a gummy format.
+If you’re developing an ashwagandha gummy, success often comes down to hidden manufacturing details: particle size, addition timing, moisture control, and in-process testing.
+Off-the-shelf processes aren’t designed for the unique demands of heat-sensitive botanicals in a gummy format.

 At KorNutra, we’ve invested in the equipment, the protocols, and the expertise to handle these challenges.
-We don’t just fill gummies-we engineer stability, uniformity, and palatability into every batch.
-If you want to avoid the common pitfalls and create a product that stands out on the shelf, we’re ready to help.
+We don’t just fill gummies—we engineer stability, uniformity, and palatability into every batch.
+If you want to avoid these pitfalls and create a product that stands out, we’re ready to help.

 Want to discuss your ashwagandha gummy project?
 Our manufacturing team can walk you through the process in detail—no obligation, just expertise.